-These instructions cover the upgrade between two minor releases.
-If you need to upgrade between two maintenance releases, follow the upgrade instructions in the HDP Release Notes.
+These instructions cover the upgrade between two minor releases, such as HDP-2.0 to HDP-2.3.
+Component information has been updated for HDP-2.3.4 where appropriate.
+If you need to upgrade between two maintenance releases such as HDP-2.0.x to 2.0.4, follow the upgrade instructions in the HDP Release Notes.

 - 1. Download HDP 2.3

-- 2. Get Ready to Upgrade
+- 2. Get ready to upgrade

 - 3. Configure and Start Hadoop

 - 4. Start HDFS

 - 5. Upgrade Apache ZooKeeper

 - 6. Upgrade Apache HBase

 - 7. Upgrade Apache Hive and Apache HCatalog

 - 8. Upgrade Apache Oozie

 - 9. Upgrade Apache WebHCat (Templeton)

 - 10.Upgrade Apache Pig